-We all know that a first impression is often the lasting impression.
-Many people are incredibly self-conscious about their smile.
-This can be due to discolored, missing, or damaged teeth.
-In order to correct this problem, many patients are opting to visit with their dentists to find out more about the process of full mouth reconstruction.
+We all know that the first impression is often the lasting impression.
+Many people are incredibly self-conscious about their smile which can be due to having discolored, missing, or damaged teeth.
+In order to correct this problem, many patients are opting to visit their dentists to find out more about the process of full mouth reconstruction.

-Many of the processes that your dentist use is designed to replace or repair the upper and lower teeth.
-This can also include implants, partial dentures, bridges, fillings, whitening, and straightening.
+Many of the processes that your dentist may use are designed to replace or repair the upper and lower teeth.
+This can include implants, partial dentures, bridges, fillings, teeth whitening, or straightening.

 The single most important factor in maintaining a healthy set of teeth is regular brushing and flossing.
 Additional care is taken when you visit your dentist for your routine checkups and cleanings.
-While these processes can help many patients improve or maintain their dental health, it simply isn’t enough for other patients.
+While these processes can help many patients improve or maintain their dental health, it may not be enough for everyone.

-While many dentists may opt to fix the problems as they exist, a full mouth reconstruction can offer improved morale and quality of life for many patients.
-A straight and healthy smile often gives patients improved self-value, and they feel more comfortable in public settings.
+While many dentists may opt to fix the problems as they occur, a full mouth reconstruction can offer improved morale and quality of life for many patients.
+A straight and healthy smile often gives patients improved self-esteem and helps them feel more comfortable in public settings.

-Completing full mouth reconstruction doesn’t just fix the problems as they are but ensures that your dental health is prioritized.
-After your procedure is completed, you can feel confident that your mouth is healthy and easier to maintain than before.
-Many patients also become pain-free and can eat and drink the foods that they once enjoyed.
+A complete full mouth reconstruction doesn’t just fix the problems that are there, but also ensures that your dental health is prioritized.
+After your procedure is complete, you can feel confident that your mouth is healthy and easier to maintain than before.
+Many patients also become pain-free which allows them to eat and drink the foods that they once enjoyed.

-As teeth decay, they can also affect the bone growth in the jawline.
-Full mouth reconstruction and dental implants help to stop bone loss and maintain existing bone.
-Implants can also help support the jaw which can add additional strength to your current jawline.
-Replacing lost teeth has also been shown to help with bone growth and regeneration.
-This is an integral part of the dental implant process.
+As teeth decay, bone growth in the jawline can be affected.
+Full mouth reconstruction and dental implants help to stop bone loss and maintain the existing bone.
+Implants also help to support the jaw by adding additional strength to your current jawline.
+Replacing lost teeth has also been shown to help with bone growth and regeneration which is an integral part of the dental implant process.

-Full mouth reconstruction doesn’t just offer a replacement.
-In the case of damaged teeth, many can be restored with fillings and whitening treatments to restore and match teeth to each other.
-Your dentist will likely do everything that they can to save your existing teeth before they opt for extraction and replacement.
+Full mouth reconstruction doesn’t just offer a replacement as treatment.
+In the case of damaged teeth, many can be restored with fillings and whitening treatments so that the teeth will match each other.
+Your dentist will do everything they can to save your existing teeth before they opt for extraction and replacement.

-Gum disease is another facet that your dentist may explore.
-Full mouth restoration can also offer help with periodontal or laser therapies.
+Gum disease is another facet that your dentist may explore by offering help using periodontal or laser therapies.
 These treatments help to replace and restore gums and the underlying bone.